 The Neighborhood Water Resources Enhancement Grant (NWREG) awards grants of up to $1,000 for projects on private property that enhance water quality.
 Grant recipients receive a reimbursement after completing their project.

 Qualifying projects include but are not limited to shoreline restorations, raingardens, and native plantings.
 Qualified applicants are Burnsville residents, neighborhood groups, and businesses/other properties within Burnsville.
 Before applying, please review the grant policies & information and contact staff with additional questions about eligibility.

 Applying for the Grant

 The NWREG is a reimbursement grant with awards of up to $1,000.
 The grant may not be used retroactively (i.e. for projects already underway or completed).
-Please make sure that your grant application is approved before spending money on your project.
+For grants that are awarded, please make sure that the grant agreement has been signed by the City before spending money on your project.

 - Download the GRANT APPLICATION (fillable form)

 - Save to your computer with a meaningful name (e.g. [First Name] [Last Name] Grant Application)

 - Fill out application completely (all fields required)

 - Attach additional pages if more space is needed

 - Send for review